How To Stop Poorly-Planned Gas Stations & Convenience Stores

 - In 2012, Brazilian researchers found that air quality was significantly degraded up to 150 meters (492 feet) from gas stations.

-- The California Air Resources Board publication Air Quality and Land Use Handbook: A Community Health Perspective, recommends a minimum 300-foot separation distance between gas stations and “sensitive land uses such as residences, schools, daycare centers, playgrounds, or medical facilities.”
+In 2005, the California Air Resources Board probably became the first in the U.S. to recommend a minimum public health safety zone between new gas stations and “sensitive land uses.”
+The recommendation appeared in Air Quality and Land Use Handbook: A Community Health Perspective.
+The pre-2005 studies referenced above and other research prompted the Board to recommend a minimum 300-foot separation distance between new gas stations and “sensitive land uses such as residences, schools, daycare centers, playgrounds, or medical facilities.”
 The State of California is widely recognized as having some of the most effective air pollution control requirements in the nation.
-Yet even with these controls a minimum separation is still required to protect public health.
+Yet even with California controls a minimum separation is still required to protect public health.

-Furthermore, the U.S. Environmental Protection Agency echoed the concerns about the health risk associated with fueling emissions in their School Siting Guidelines.
-The USEPA recommended screening school sites for potential health risk when located within 1,000 feet of a high-volume gas station.
+The U.S. Environmental Protection Agency echoed concerns about the health risk associated with gas station emissions in their School Siting Guidelines.
+The USEPA recommended screening school sites for potential health risk when located within 1,000 feet of a gas station.

 Idling engines, particularly those in large diesel trucks, emit a large quantity of particulates into the local atmosphere.
 These particulates can pose a significant health risk for those living near convenience store/truck stops.